tytydraco/yessleep/out/My_Unborn_Child_Is_Speaking_To_Me_I_Hope_I_Have_The_Strength_To_Do_What_Needs_To_Be_Done.md

 “As I have said mother… I am your child.”

 “How could you be my… child?
 How are you speaking to me?
-Why are you hurting me?”“Mother you are God’s chosen.”
+Why are you hurting me?”

+“Mother you are God’s chosen.”
 The voice whisped, “For his glorious purpose.
 You were put on this planet for great things as your mother before you.”

 “My mother died.
 I killed her.”
 I was still on the ground as I rang that out.
 I could barely keep my breath as I was recovering from the pain, “What glorious purpose could I bring?”